msiemens/tinydb/docs/usage.rst

 Updating data
 .............

+Sometimes you want to update all elements in your database.
+In this case, you can leave out the ``query`` argument:

+>>> db.update({'foo': 'bar'})

-``db.update(fields, query)`` only allows you to update an element by adding or overwriting its values.
+When passing a dict to ``db.update(fields, query)``, it only allows you to update an element by adding or overwriting its values.
 But sometimes you may need to e.g. remove one field or increment its value.
 In that case you can pass a function instead of ``fields``:

 >>> from tinydb.operations import delete
 >>> db.update(delete('key1'), User.name == 'John')